luiscarlin/advent-of-code-2022/README.md

 # install deno (https://deno.land/manual@v1.28.1/getting_started/installation)
 brew install deno

+# start a new day
+deno run -A init.ts --day 02

 # run the solution for a day with puzzle input
 deno run -A 00/puzzle.ts 00/puzzle.in